 - Email is the most effective communication tool at Iron Horse Middle School.
 All students and parents should register their email.
 Iron Horse staff members commit to returning messages within 48 hours.
-Voicemail is available for each staff member, however, email is preferable for everyday communication. - A weekly bulletin entitled 'Iron Horse Community Update' is emailed every Friday. - The P.T.A.
-Newsletter, 'IHMS Jaguars What's Up?' is e-mailed home weekly on Mondays and contains information from the P.T.A. as well as articles about staff, students and middle school issues. - The school marquee located in front of Iron Horse announces upcoming school events. - School notices are periodically sent home either by student, by mail, or by electronic communication. - IHMS Student Bulletin is emailed weekly each Monday directly to students with information about school activities, events and reminders.
+Voicemail is available for each staff member, however, email is preferable for everyday communication. - The P.T.A.
+Newsletter, 'IHMS Jaguars What's Up?' is e-mailed home weekly on Mondays and contains information from the P.T.A. as well as articles about staff, students and middle school issues.
+Iron Horse Community Update information from admin is also included. - The school marquee located in front of Iron Horse announces upcoming school events. - School notices are periodically sent home either by student, by mail, or by electronic communication. - IHMS Student Bulletin is emailed weekly each Monday directly to students with information about school activities, events and reminders.